dingZvel/tp/docs/UserGuide.md

 - A client can have any number of tags (including 0).
 - When there is a preference then there should be a frequency.
 If not, then frequency will be 0 by default.
 While preference is also optional like tag.
-- Priority is another optional field which takes only one of the 3 values: 1, 2 or 3 where 3 being the highest - VIP - and 1 being the lowest - STANDARD
+- Priority is another optional field which takes only one of the 3 values: 1, 2 or 3 where 3 being the highest priority level - VIP - and 1 being the lowest - STANDARD
 - Phone: Only valid if they
   - Are 8 digits.
   - Start with 3, 6, 8, or 9.